Raymond Burr: Family life

 Burr married actress Isabella Ward (1919–2004) on January 10, 1948.
 They met in 1943 while she was a student at the Pasadena Playhouse where Burr was teaching.
 They met again in 1947 when she was in California with a theater company.
 They were married shortly before Burr began work on the 1948 film noir Pitfall.
 In May 1948, they appeared on stage together in a Pasadena Playhouse production based on the life of Paul Gauguin.
 They lived in the basement apartment of a large house in Hollywood that Burr shared with his mother and grandparents.
 The marriage ended within months, and Ward returned to her native Delaware.
 They divorced in 1952, and neither remarried.

-In 1960, Burr met Robert Benevides, an actor and Korean War veteran, on the set of Perry Mason.
-Benevides gave up acting in 1963, and he became a production consultant for 21 of the Perry Mason TV movies.
+In 1960, Burr met actor Robert Benevides on the set of Perry Mason.
+Benevides gave up acting in 1963, and became a production consultant for 21 of the Perry Mason TV movies.
 They owned and operated an orchid business and then a vineyard in California's Dry Creek Valley.
 They were domestic partners until Burr's death in 1993.
 Burr bequeathed his entire estate to Benevides, and Benevides renamed the Dry Creek property Raymond Burr Vineyards (reportedly against Burr's wishes) and managed it as a commercial enterprise.
 In 2017, the property was sold.

-Although Burr had not revealed his homosexuality during his lifetime, it was reported in the press upon his death.
+Although Burr had not revealed that he was homosexual during his lifetime, it was reported in the press upon his death.